Curriculum

 The third in a series of three, this course provides Physician Assistant students with the knowledge of a variety of general medical problems encountered in clinical practice.
 Students learn to evaluate and manage common problems while utilizing and amplifying critical thinking skills and knowledge learned in basic science courses.

 This course is part of a two-course series on health promotion and disease prevention.
-This course prepares the Physician Assistant student to apply the principles of health promotion and disease prevention across the lifecycle.
+This course prepares the Physician Assistant student to apply the principles of health promotion and disease prevention across the lifespan.

 Educational experiences